 How it works

-Each project is based at a school and works with 60 students.
-In some instances all students come from the host school; in others, students are drawn from a cluster of local schools.
-The projects are rigorous and well-resourced to provide students with high-quality learning experiences that complement and enrich the core curriculum in an accessible, engaging way.
+Each project is based at a host primary school and works with 50 – 60 students.
+In some instances, all students come from the host school; in others, students are drawn from a cluster of local schools.
+The projects are well-resourced and staffed by qualified Teachers to provide students with high-quality learning experiences that complement and enrich the core curriculum in an accessible, engaging way.

-Every SHINE on Saturday project shares certain key features.
+Although the activities and curriculum vary from school to school, every SHINE on Saturday project shares certain key features:

-- Targets students who need extra support, either in relation to their peers or their own academic potential
+- The project targets students who need extra support, either in relation to their peers or their own academic potential

 - Sessions are designed to be more creative than the normal school week, but complement weekday learning

-- Students work in small classes which are generally grouped by ability rather than age
+- Students work in small classes which are generally grouped in mixed ages

 - Each term has a main theme, supported by investigative learning in literacy, mathematics, science and technology